Black Little Honey Photography is unconventional art. You love it or hate it, but it’s rare of a kind to see honey covered male and female models.

 How the shooting was made:

 For the shooting, Blake used 1,000 lb of honey every week.
-The specific type of honey was used which was very rich in shades of yellow tone.
-Honey came in 5 pound containers.
-The assistants poured honey on artists.
+The specific type of honey was used which was very rich in shades of yellow tone which came into 5 pound containers.
+The assistants poured it on artists.
 The falling honey was collected back, recycled and reused on next model during the entire shooting.

 Black Little Honey Photography Art: